demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 In all cases, the value of the floor for institutional allocators must be evaluated net of hedging costs and cross-asset correlations.

-### 5.4 Depeg and Redemption Frictions for fTOKENs
+### 5.4 Redemption Frictions and Reserve Composition

-The statement that floor-relative downside VaR is small assumes:

-- Instant, gas-affordable redemption.
-- Sufficient onchain liquidity to turn $L_f$ into the payout asset.
-- No governance block on redemptions.

-Real systems introduce frictions:
+The mathematical floor guarantee assumes frictionless redemption.
+Real systems introduce operational considerations:

-**Secondary market depegs below $P_f$.**
+**Secondary market pricing below $P_f$.**

-If gas and fees are significant, small holders may not redeem even if the AMM price is slightly below $P_f$.
-For them, effective VaR includes a micro-loss from not fully arbitraging the floor.
+If gas and fees are significant, small holders may not arbitrage even if the AMM price is slightly below $P_f$.
+For them, effective value includes a micro-loss from not fully capturing the floor.
+This is an economic friction, not a solvency issue—the protocol can still redeem at $P_f$.

 **Redemption limits and queues.**

 For grief prevention, a protocol may throttle redemptions (for example per-block limits).
 In stress, a queue can form and AMM prices may trade below $P_f$ until the queue clears.
+The floor is still honored for those who wait; the friction is temporal.

-**Reserve asset illiquidity and unwrapping delays.**
+**Reserve composition and rehypothecation.**

-If $L_f$ includes assets that are themselves illiquid or have unbonding periods (for example LSTs with 7-14 day exit windows, or tokenized Treasuries with T+1 settlement), there may be a timing gap between onchain solvency and practical settlement.
-Solvency in the model is immediate, but realized liquidity is gated by the unwind speed of yield strategies.

-These factors introduce a residual "micro-VaR" in reserve units, but the structural left-tail truncation remains much tighter than for assets without explicit floors.
+If $L_f$ is held purely in the base asset (e.g., native AVAX), redemption is immediate and the floor is fully liquid.
+However, if $L_f$ includes yield-bearing positions:

+- **Staked assets** (e.g., sAVAX) introduce unbonding periods (7–14 days) and slashing risk.
+A slashing event directly reduces $L_f$ and can impair solvency.
+- **Tokenized off-chain assets** (e.g., T-bills) may have settlement delays or counterparty risk.
+- **LP positions or other DeFi strategies** carry their own smart contract and liquidity risks.

+The degree of reserve rehypothecation is a governance choice that trades yield against liquidity and risk.
+A conservative reserve policy (minimal rehypothecation) keeps floor-relative VaR near zero; an aggressive policy (significant staking or strategy deployment) introduces the risks of those strategies into the floor's backing.

+**Implications for VaR modeling.**

 A full VaR model for fTOKENs should:

+- Specify reserve composition and rehypothecation fraction.
+- Model slashing or strategy-loss probabilities if reserves are deployed.
-- Bound maximum queue lengths.
+- Bound maximum queue lengths and expected wait times.
-- Model gas and transaction costs.
+- Model gas and transaction costs for redemption arbitrage.

-- Model strategy unbonding/unwrapping delays.
-- Include behavioral assumptions about arbitrageurs.
+For protocols with unhypothecated reserves, floor-relative VaR in the reserve numeraire is effectively zero (subject only to smart contract risk).
+For protocols with rehypothecated reserves, the VaR inherits the risk profile of the deployed strategies—but this is a known, governable parameter, not an inherent property of the floor design.

 ### 5.5 Portfolio View and Correlations